Services open on 11/16/2025. In the meantime, the Word Wrangling blog and free resources are available.

 A well-crafted premise attracts agents and publishers, ultimately becoming a dust jacket blurb that will attract potential readers.

-A long work of fiction may interweave character arcs, resulting in multiple plot themes.
+A long work of fiction may interweave character arcs, resulting in multiple themes.
 While one character finds adventure, another seeks romance, and another suffers betrayal.

 Other characters will be heroic on page one and remain heroic through the end.
 Their story arc will be flat, but you must supply them with urgent needs and terrible obstacles to make them compelling characters.